Woolverine563/cex-kc/README.md

 To replicate the results of the paper, depending on whether the experiments are to be run on all of the benchmarks, or just a small subset of them, the `docker run` command needs to be specified accordingly.

-To run the experiments on all benchmarks, the following command can be used -
+To run the experiments on all benchmarks and replicate results of the paper, the following command can be used -
 ```
 sudo docker run cex_kc:latest -d all_benchmarks
 ```

-> On the specified resource requirements, this run might potentially take several days to be completed.
-It is therefore not recommended to run this on a personal computer.
+> Please note!
+On the specified resource requirements, this run might potentially take several days to be completed.

 To run the experiments on just a subset of the benchmarks, the following command can be used -
 ```